 What Shoes Should I Wear?

-Thought the day walks available here are mostly short, the Djyinda Trail’s steep descent calls for more than North Queenslanders preferred footwear of thongs (flip-flops outside of Australia).
+Though the day walks available here are mostly short, the Djyinda Trail’s steep descent calls for more than North Queenslanders preferred footwear of thongs (flip-flops outside of Australia).
 A good pair of high sided walking boots will help protect ankles.

 What should I bring to Camp at Wallaman Falls?

 You will need a tent to camp at Wallaman falls camping area as caravan and trailer camping is not permitted.
-Treated water is not available, so bring freshwater or a method to treat the water.
+Treated water is not available, so bring fresh water or a method to treat the water.
 Also, think about bringing firewood for use in the provided fire rings as it is surprisingly cool once the sun sets.

 About the Authors

 More on Queensland